heytanix/PCL_repository/README.md

    - Proper resource cleanup for memory management

 ## Project Team
-- Thanish Chinnappa KC
+- Thanish Chinnappa KC (Lead Developer)
-- Sujeeth RK
+- Sujeeth RK (Writer: Research Paper)
-- Tanisha Vernekar
+- Tanisha Vernekar (Writer: Documentation)
-- Tejas RU
+- Tejas RU (Co-Developer)
-- S Uday Gowda
+- S Uday Gowda (Data Quality Analyst)

 ## License
-This project builds upon the YOLOv11 implementation, which is available under its original license.
-Our modifications are provided for research and academic purposes.
-When using or distributing this software, please acknowledge both the original YOLOv10 work and our modifications.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Citation
 If you use this work in your research or project, please cite: